 The Furnace Creek 508 Hall of Fame honors those athletes who have shown a long-term commitment to pursuing their personal and athletic goals on the famed and fabled Furnace Creek 508 race course.
 Inductees into the Hall of Fame have completed a minimum of five Furnace Creek 508 events, in any division or combination of divisions.
-Each year's class of inductees are recognized at the Furnace Creek 508 Pre-Race Meeting.

-Congratulations to the Class of 2004!
+Congratulations to

-Roehl Caragao, Bakersfield, CA
+Ron Way!

+Ron Way, Downey, CA